Performance Session Types

 • Standard interface: Used for Layer 3 sessions.
 Contains the IP address used as the source IP address for sessions originating through this VCE.

-• TP-A interface: The UNI interface (User-to-Network Interface) of the Skylight sensor: module.
+• TP-A interface: The UNI interface (User-to-Network Interface) of the Assurance Sensor Module.
 Used for Layer 2 sessions.

-• TP-Z interface: The NNI interface (Network-to-Network Interface) of the Skylight sensor: module.
+• TP-Z interface: The NNI interface (Network-to-Network Interface) of the Assurance Sensor Module.
 Used for Layer 2 sessions.

 The TP-A and TP-Z interfaces can be configured for two purposes: for VLAN tagging and for enabling/disabling the Layer 2 and Layer 3 capabilities of the VCEs.
 Both interfaces are always enabled for NFV sessions on Layer 2.
 Each interface can be enabled or disabled separately for NFV sessions on Layer 3.

-All three interfaces use the NFV tunnel dedicated to the Skylight sensor: module for communication between the Skylight sensor: control and the Skylight sensor: module.
-When a Skylight sensor: control is added to Skylight orchestrator, its VCE interfaces are added to the list of interfaces available for setting up sessions.
-You can manually refresh the list of interfaces for a Skylight sensor: control in Skylight orchestrator by selecting the Skylight sensor: control in the Managed Elements list and clicking spin arrow BUTTON.png above the list.
+All three interfaces use the NFV tunnel dedicated to the Assurance Sensor Module for communication between the Assurance Sensor Control and the Assurance Sensor Module.
+When a Assurance Sensor Control is added to Legacy orchestrator, its VCE interfaces are added to the list of interfaces available for setting up sessions.
+You can manually refresh the list of interfaces for a Assurance Sensor Control in Legacy orchestrator by selecting the Assurance Sensor Control in the Managed Elements list and clicking spin arrow BUTTON.png above the list.

 VCE Rules for Layer 2 Performance Sessions

-VCEs for Layer 2 performance sessions are impacted by the SOAM library version of the underlying Skylight sensor: module.
+VCEs for Layer 2 performance sessions are impacted by the SOAM library version of the underlying Assurance Sensor Module.
 Please refer to the table below for the list of supported configurations.

 Session TypeSource SOAM LibSource EndpointTarget SOAM LibTarget EndpointSupportedComment